jeetsukumaran/DendroPy/doc/source/tutorial/reading.rst

         When reading into a |DataSet| object, if the data source defines multiple collections of taxa (as is possible with, for example, the NEXML schema, or the Mesquite variant of the NEXUS schema), then multiple new |TaxonSet| object will be created.
 By passing a |TaxonSet| object through the ``taxon_set`` keyword, you can force DendroPy to use the same |TaxonSet| object for all taxon references.

     ``exclude_trees``
-        If :keyword:`True`, then all tree data in the data source will be skipped.
+        If |True|, then all tree data in the data source will be skipped.
-        Default value is :keyword:`False`, i.e., all tree data will be included.
+        Default value is |False|, i.e., all tree data will be included.

     ``exclude_chars``
-        If :keyword:`True`, then all character data in the data source will be skipped.
+        If |True|, then all character data in the data source will be skipped.
-        Default value is :keyword:`False`, i.e., all character data will be included.
+        Default value is |False|, i.e., all character data will be included.

 .. _Customizing_Reading_NEXUS_and_Newick: